Here's Our Rant About 36Kr Holdings Inc. (KRKR)

 KRKR’s Market Performance

-KRKR stocks went down by -10.32% for the week, with a monthly drop of -1.97% and a quarterly performance of 19.02%, while its annual performance rate touched -40.83%.
-The volatility ratio for the week stands at 13.91% while the volatility levels for the past 30 days are set at 9.47% for 36Kr Holdings Inc. The simple moving average for the period of the last 20 days is -4.53% for KRKR stocks with a simple moving average of -8.95% for the last 200 days.
+KRKR stocks went up by 13.46% for the week, with a monthly jump of 12.38% and a quarterly performance of 38.86%, while its annual performance rate touched -35.16%.
+The volatility ratio for the week stands at 11.97% while the volatility levels for the past 30 days are set at 9.98% for 36Kr Holdings Inc. The simple moving average for the period of the last 20 days is 12.45% for KRKR stocks with a simple moving average of 7.96% for the last 200 days.

-During the last 5 trading sessions, KRKR fell by -10.32%, which changed the moving average for the period of 200-days by -35.49% in comparison to the 20-day moving average, which settled at $1.0473.
-In addition, 36Kr Holdings Inc. saw -5.22% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, KRKR rose by +13.46%, which changed the moving average for the period of 200-days by -22.88% in comparison to the 20-day moving average, which settled at $1.0563.
+In addition, 36Kr Holdings Inc. saw 11.85% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for KRKR